Review of searches for vector-like quarks, vector-like leptons, and heavy neutral leptons in proton-proton collisions at $\sqrt{s}$ = 13 TeV at the CMS experiment: Review of vector-like quark searches

-In the search for singly produced \PQT quarks in the mode \TtotZ with \PZ boson decays into neutrinos~\cite{B2G-19-004}, events are selected from the full Run-2 data set with $\ptmiss > 200\GeV$ and at least one small-radius jet with $\pt > 30\GeV$ and $\abs{\eta} < 4.0$.
+\cmsParagraph{$\tZ\to\bqq\,\nunu$} The search for singly produced \PQT quarks in the mode \TtotZ with \PZ boson decays into neutrinos~\cite{B2G-19-004} also exploits the aforementioned three different top quark candidate reconstruction strategies.
+Events are selected from the full Run 2 data set with $\ptmiss > 200\GeV$, at least one small-radius jet with $\pt > 30\GeV$ and $\abs{\eta} < 4.0$, and at least one top quark candidate constructed from small- or large-radius jets with $\abs{\eta} < 2.4$.
 To reduce the number of QCD multijet background events, the angular separation $\Dphi_{\text{jet},\ptvecmiss}$ between each small-radius jet and the \ptvecmiss vector must exceed 0.6.
 Events with identified electrons or muons are excluded.
-This analysis also exploits the aforementioned three different top quark candidate reconstruction strategies.
 Additional requirements are imposed on events in the resolved category to increase the sensitivity of the analysis: $\pt>250\GeV$ for the resolved top quark candidate; and the event \HT greater than 200\GeV.
 Each event that passes the selection criteria is categorized into one of six groups based on the type of reconstructed top quark candidate (merged, partially merged, or resolved) and the presence or absence of at least one forward jet.
 When more than one type of top quark candidate is reconstructed, the event is assigned to a single category based on a hierarchy established through an optimization procedure aimed at obtaining the best expected exclusion limit across the entire mass range: first the merged category, followed by the partially merged category, and lastly the resolved category.
 After the event selection, the major sources of background are {\ttbar}+jets, \wjets, and \zjets events where the \PZ boson decays to neutrinos.
 Due to differences in the amount of observed data in the CRs and to mismodeling corrections, different methods for determining the correction factors are used for the resolved, merged, and partially merged categories.
 The signal extraction is based on a simultaneous fit to the transverse mass of the top quark candidate and \ptvecmiss system, $\MT=\sqrt{\smash[b]{2\pt^{\PQt}\ptmiss(1-\cos\Dphi_{\PQt,\ptvecmiss})}}$, in the six analysis categories.
 Figure~\ref{fig:MtResolved} displays the $\MT$ distributions for the observed data in 2018 and for the predicted backgrounds for events selected within the resolved categories with no forward jet (left) and at least one forward jet (right).
 The distributions for the merged and partially merged categories, as well as various data collection scenarios from different years, are reported in Ref.~\cite{B2G-19-004}.